Homerpalooza: Reception

 In its original broadcast, "Homerpalooza" finished 57th in ratings for the week of May 13–19, 1996, with a Nielsen rating of 7.8, equivalent to approximately 7.5 million viewing households.
 It was the third highest-rated show on the Fox network that week, following The X-Files and Married... with Children.

 In 1998, TV Guide listed it in its list of top twelve Simpsons episodes.

 The BBC website called the episode "One of the most memorable episodes, if not one of the greatest – the satire on youth counterculture is well handled, and Homer's flashback to his youth is fabulous." and IGN said the episode was one of the best of season seven.

 In 2019, Consequence of Sound ranked it the third greatest episode on its list of top 30 Simpsons episodes.

 In a list of the 25 greatest guest voices on the show, released September 5, 2006, IGN ranked the Hullabalooza performers 23rd.

-The noise rock version of the end credits performed by Sonic Youth has been ranked among the best versions of the theme by Matt Groening and also by Chris Turner in his book Planet Simpson.
+The noise rock version of the end credits performed by Sonic Youth has been ranked among the best versions of the theme by Matt Groening and by Chris Turner in his book Planet Simpson.

 Bill Oakley has said that Peter Frampton is one of his favorite guest stars and he wished he could have done a TV show with him.

 Alternatively, the Rover Hendrix act break joke has been called one of the worst jokes in The Simpsons history by the writers and producers.

 In 2007, Simon Crerar of The Times listed the Smashing Pumpkins' and Cypress Hill's performances among the 33 funniest cameos in the history of the show.
+In 2024, the group made the joke of performing with the London Symphony Orchestra a reality.

 Andrew Martin of Prefix Mag named Cypress Hill his sixth-favorite musical guests on The Simpsons out of a list of ten.